Arianna Huffington: Presence in media

 In November 2008, Huffington joined the cast of Seth MacFarlane's animated series The Cleveland Show, where she lent her voice to the wife of Tim the Bear, also named Arianna.

 Huffington was spoofed by actress Tracey Ullman in her Showtime comedy series Tracey Ullman's State of the Union.
 Huffington spoke glowingly of the impersonation.

 Huffington was further impersonated by actresses Michaela Watkins and Nasim Pedrad on Saturday Night Live.

 She appeared as herself in the May 10, 2010, episode of the CBS sitcom How I Met Your Mother.

 Huffington participated in the 24th annual "Distinguished Speaker Series" at the University at Buffalo, New York, on September 16, 2010.
 She headlined a debate against radio co-host Mary Matalin on current world events, political issues, and the local Buffalo economy.
 The University at Buffalo "Distinguished Speaker Series" has featured a multitude of world-renowned politicians and celebrities such as Tony Blair, Bill Nye, Jon Stewart, and the Dalai Lama.

 Huffington offered to provide as many buses as necessary to transport those who wanted to go to Jon Stewart's Rally to Restore Sanity and/or Fear on October 30, 2010, from The Huffington Post headquarters in New York City.
 Ultimately, she paid for 150 buses to ferry almost 10,000 people from Citi Field in Queens to RFK Stadium in DC.

 Huffington played herself in the Family Guy episode "Brian Writes a Bestseller" along with Dana Gould and Bill Maher in a live segment of Real Time with Bill Maher.

 In 2012, Huffington became a LinkedIn influencer, writing about success and sharing professional insights.

 Claims of plagiarism

 Huffington was accused of plagiarism for copying material for her book Maria Callas (1981); the claims were settled out of court in 1981, with Callas' biographer Gerald Fitzgerald being paid "in the low five figures."

-Lydia Gasman, an art history professor at the University of Virginia, has claimed that Huffington's 1988 biography of Pablo Picasso, Picasso: Creator and Destroyer, included themes similar to those in Gasman's unpublished four-volume Ph.D. thesis.
-"What she did was steal twenty years of my work," Gasman told Maureen Orth in 1994.
-Gasman did not file suit.
-Huffington denied the allegations.